Landscaping with Native Plants

 Landscape Alternatives for Invasive Plants

-TN-IPC developed “Tennessee’s Native Plant Alternatives to Exotic Invasives: A Garden & Landscape Guide” to encourage gardeners and landscapers to avoid invasive plant species still sold as ornamentals in nurseries and garden centers.
+TN-IPC developed “Tennessee’s Native Plant Alternatives to Non-Native Invasives: A Garden & Landscape Guide” to encourage gardeners and landscapers to avoid invasive plant species still sold as ornamentals in nurseries and garden centers.
 This brochure suggests native plants whose desirable aesthetic or practical characteristics make them appropriate replacements.

 |Native Plant Alternatives Brochure|